Township High School District 211: 2021 election

 In the April 6, 2021 race, the seats of board members Robert LeFevre, Ed Yung, and Anna Klimkowicz were up for election.
 Nine candidates ran for the three seats; Klimkowicz ran for reelection, while LeFevre and Yung did not.
 Curtis Bradley, Klimkowicz, and Timothy Mc Gowan—the winners of the election—ran as a slate.
 Jessica Hinkle, Kristen Steel, Robi Vollkommer, and Denise Wilson—the next highest vote-getters—were all supported by board member Mark Cramer.
 The four generally emphasized the importance of in-person learning over remote learning during the COVID-19 pandemic and the need for fiscal discipline within the district.
-Roxanne Wittkamp received the least votes; she was the only candidate not to coordinate with another.
-Amy Nelson announced on March 18, 2021 that she was suspending her campaign due to an employment conflict; although she was out of the race, she announced that it was too late to have her name removed from the ballot.
+Roxanne Wittkamp received the fewest votes; she was the only candidate not to coordinate with another.
+Amy Nelson announced on March 18, 2021, that she was suspending her campaign due to an employment conflict; although she was out of the race, she announced that it was too late to have her name removed from the ballot.
 Despite imploring supporters to not vote for her, she received 3,453 votes.

 Following the 2020 protests over the murder of George Floyd and the district's subsequent establishment of an equity team, equity concerns played a notable role in the race.
 In particular, Bradley and Mc Gowan, who are both black, made social justice a central issue of their campaigns.
 Their ultimate election to the board was described by The Daily Herald as a success for equity voices in the district and was featured in The Herald's analysis of the impact of George Floyd's murder on the Chicago suburbs.
 Bradley told The Herald that he thought the voters' acknowledgement of equity issues within the district was partially responsible for his election; Mc Gowan said that he saw his ascendance to the board as a direct response to the previous summer's protests.

 Prior to his run for the board, Mc Gowan was an activist who led Palatine's first Black Lives Matter demonstration in June 2020 and openly supported equitable changes to professional development, employment, and curriculum within the district.
 After Palatine High School teacher Jeanne Hedgepeth made a Facebook post that was critical of the Black Lives Matter movement and compared the term "white privilege" to a racial slur, Mc Gowan described the post as "unacceptable" coming from a teacher and called for her termination.
 Hedgepeth was placed under investigation for her remarks and was later terminated.
 Three weeks before the election, Hedgepeth sued Mc Gowan for defamation, alleging that he had made false statements about her on Facebook that had led to her firing.
 Mc Gowan's attorney disputed Hedgepeth's allegation, suggesting that the lawsuit's proximity to the election might be for political purposes.